Multidistrict Denmark is active in youth exchange

 Every year we exchange approx. 100-150 students with many overseas countries for one year.
 As a part of this exchange we receive the same number of students.
 In all our exchange we work by the rules set by Rotary International Code of Policies.

 Below we have made a short presentation of our expectations.

-The arrival dates in Denmark are the 1st weekend in August or the 3rd weekend in January.
+The arrival dates in Denmark are normally the 1st weekend in August or the 3rd weekend in January.
 The guarantee form will determine the final destination airport.

 The mandatory participation in our orientation camp is free of cost for inbound students.

-A minimum of at least two host families will be secured for each student.
+At least two host families will be secured for each student.
 Host families will be appropriately screened, selected and prepared to ensure that they provide an appropriate and welcoming environment for the student.
 No family may host more than one student simultaneously, except in unusual circumstances.

 Student application data must be held confidential and only accessed by exchange officers.
 All personal data must be deleted after the conclusion of the exchange.
 General Data Protection Regulations (GDPR) must be followed.